 Our science experiments are designed with you, the parent or teacher, in mind!
 Easy to set up, and quick to do, most activities will take only 15 to 30 minutes to complete and are heaps of fun!
 Plus, our supplies lists usually contain only free or cheap materials you can source from home!

-Grab a packet of Mentos and some coke as well as assorted soda flavors, and find out what happens when you mix them together!
+Grab a packet of Mentos and some Coke as well as assorted soda flavors, and find out what happens when you mix them together!
 Do this activity outside to make clean-up a breeze.
-Just make sure to put it on a level surface, so the cups don’t tip over.
+Make sure to put it on a level surface so the cups don’t tip over.

 ALSO CHECK OUT: Pop Rocks and Soda

-You might be surprised to know that the Mentos and coke eruption is an example of a physical change!
-It’s not a chemical reaction like how baking soda reacts with vinegar and a new substance, and carbon dioxide is formed.
+You might be surprised to know that the Mentos and Coke reaction is an example of a physical change!
+It’s not a chemical reaction like how baking soda reacts with vinegar and a new substance, forming carbon dioxide.
 So how does it work?

-Well, inside the coke or soda, there is dissolved carbon dioxide gas, making the soda taste fizzy when you drink it.
+Inside the Coke or soda, there is dissolved carbon dioxide gas, making the soda taste fizzy when you drink it.
 Usually, you can find these gas bubbles coming out of the soda on the sides of the bottle, which is why it becomes flat after a while.

-Adding Mentos speeds up this process because more bubbles form on the Mentos’s surface than on the bottle’s side and push the liquid up.
+Adding Mentos speeds up this process because more bubbles form on the Mentos’s surface than on the bottle’s side, pushing the liquid up.
 This is an example of a change of state of matter.
 The carbon dioxide dissolved in the Coke moves to a gaseous state.

 In the first experiment, if the size of the Mentos is the same, you will notice no difference in the amount of foam produced.
 However, when you make the pieces of Mentos smaller it will cause more bubbles to form and speed up the physical reaction.
 Give it a go!

-Do coke and Mentos work with fruit Mentos?
-You can do this experiment with any type of Mentos!
+Do Coke and Mentos work with fruit Mentos?
+You can do this experiment with any Mentos!
 This first experiment uses the same soda to test which variety of candy creates the most foam.
 Learn more about independent and dependent variables.

-TIP: Mentos and coke generally produce the best results at room temperature.
+TIP: Mentos and coke at room temperature generally produce the best results.

 MATERIALS